netobserv/network-observability-operator/FAQ.md

 This means that, if you restrict the agent interfaces (using the `interfaces` or `excludeInterfaces` properties) to attach only to `br-int` and/or `br-ex`, you won't be able to see any flow.

+### I'm finding discrepancies in metrics

+1. NetObserv metrics (such as `netobserv_workload_ingress_bytes_total`) show *higher values* than cadvisor metrics (such as `container_network_receive_bytes_total`)

+This can be caused when traffic goes through Kubernetes Services: when a Pod talks to another Pod via a Service, two flows are generated: one against the service and one against the pod.
+To avoid querying duplicated counts, you can refine your promQL to ignore traffic targeting Services: e.g: `sum(rate(netobserv_workload_ingress_bytes_total{DstK8S_Namespace="my-namespace",SrcK8S_Type!="Service",DstK8S_Type!="Service"}[2m]))`

+2. NetObserv metrics (such as `netobserv_workload_ingress_bytes_total`) show *lower values* than cadvisor metrics (such as `container_network_receive_bytes_total`)

+There are several possible causes:

+- Sampling is being used.
+Check your `FlowCollector` `spec.agent.ebpf.sampling`: a value greater than 1 means not every flows are sampled.
+NetObserv metrics aren't normalized automatically, but you can do so in your promQL by multiplying with the sampling rate, for instance: `sum(rate(netobserv_workload_ingress_bytes_total{DstK8S_Namespace="my-namespace"}[2m])) * avg(netobserv_agent_sampling_rate > 0)`.
+Be aware that, the higher the sampling, the less accurate the metrics.

+- Filters are configured in the agent, resulting in ignoring some of the traffic.
+Check your `FlowCollector` `spec.agent.ebpf.flowFilter`, `spec.agent.ebpf.interfaces`, `spec.agent.ebpf.excludeInterfaces` and make sure it doesn't filter out some of the traffic that you are looking at.

+- Flows may also be dropped due to constraints on resources.
+Monitor the eBPF agent health in the `NetObserv / Health` dashboard: there are graphs showing drops.
+Increasing `spec.agent.ebpf.cacheMaxSize` can help to avoid these drops, at the cost of an increased memory usage.